IATF 16949 Requirements: A Complete Guide for Automotive QMS Implementation

 Organizations performing assembly, manufacturing, or production-related services

-Consulting firms, distributors, and non-manufacturing organizations typically do not qualify for certification unless they perform qualifying automotive production activities.
+Consulting firms, distributors, and non-manufacturing organizations typically do not qualify unless they perform qualifying automotive production activities.

 Common Implementation Challenges